ZNLP/BigTranslate/README.md

 We have designed a set of 28 multilingual translation prompts that encompass various application scenarios for multilingual translation.
 We randomly select a prompt from the set for instruction tuning for each parallel sentence.
 Accordingly, the instruction tuning dataset is scrambled to ensure randomness and diversity.

-During training phase, We randomly select a prompt from the following 28 multilingual translation prompts.
+During training phase, We randomly select a prompt from the following 28 multilingual translation prompts for each sentence.
 ```
 请将以下{SRC_LANG}句子翻译成{TGT_LANG}：{SRC_Text}
 请将以下{SRC_LANG}文本翻译成{TGT_LANG}：{SRC_Text}